 The Recipe: Vegan Sloppy Janes

-The Hero Ingredient: As an alternative to meat, the carrots in these sloppy joes have really taken on the heartiness and density that make these so enjoyable.
-Aromas of cinnamon, cumin, and oregano seep into the veggies to infuse them with flavor.
+The Hero Ingredient: As an alternative to meat, the carrots in these reimagined sloppy joes have really taken on the heartiness and density that make these so enjoyable.
+Aromas of cinnamon, cumin, and oregano seep into the veggies infusing them with unbelievable flavor.

 Why We Love It: I love all these whole-food twists on my childhood favorites.
 These are the perfect weekend lunch for an outdoor patio situation.